CrowdSalat/spotify-personal-dashboard/README.md

 This projekt uses [gunicorn](https://gunicorn.org/) as WSGI http server.
 Alternative servers are listed [here](https://docs.djangoproject.com/en/3.0/howto/deployment/wsgi/).
 To check whether your application is production ready read [this article](https://docs.djangoproject.com/en/3.0/howto/deployment/checklist/) or run `python manage.py check --deploy` for a subset of the recommended checks.

 To start a gunicorn server which serves the django application run `gunicorn config.wsgi`.
-By default it will be reachable under [http://localhost:8000] (not on 8080 like in dev mode!
+By default it will be reachable under [http://localhost:8000].
 You can run '`gunicorn <project_name>.wsgi`', because the `startproject` of django generates a wsgi.py file in the project folder.

 This app uses the [whitenoise](http://whitenoise.evans.io/en/stable/) library to serve static files directly via the WSGI Server instead of serving them via a dedicated webserver.
 In order to work a wrapper was added in the wsgi python file and in the settings.py a middleware was added as well a the variables STATIC_ROOT and STATIC_URL were added.
 See commit 1ec48f2fa76abcae8a44eb2620eaebfbc58a04e6.